moldiscovery/swing/README.md

 ### New projects

 Just start uploading your files on an existing S3 bucket.
-You must have access to the bucket specified with option `-bucket`, [Check Usage Section](usage)
+You must have access to the bucket specified with option `-bucket` (Check the following Usage Section for details)

 ## Usage